snowyu/libtorrent/docs/manual.rst

 to or seeding from.
 This is implemented using ``fcntl(F_SETLK)`` on unix systems and by not passing in ``SHARE_READ`` and ``SHARE_WRITE`` on windows.
 This might prevent 3rd party processes from corrupting the files under libtorrent's feet.

+``hashing_threads`` is the number of threads to use for piece hash verification.
+It defaults to 1.
+For very high download rates, on machines with multiple cores, this could be incremented.
+Setting it higher than the number of CPU cores would presumably not provide any benefit of setting it to the number of cores.
+If it's set to 0, hashing is done in the disk thread.

+``contiguous_recv_buffer`` determines whether or not libtorrent should receive data from peers into a contiguous intermediate buffer, to then copy blocks into disk buffers from, or to make many smaller calls to ``read()``, each time passing in the specific buffer the data belongs in.
+When downloading at high rates, the latter may save some time copying data.
+When seeding at high rates, all incoming traffic consists of a very large number of tiny packets, and enabling ``contiguous_recv_buffer`` will provide higher performance.
+When this is enabled, it will only be used when seeding to peers, since that's when it provides performance improvements.

+``network_threads`` is the number of threads to use to call ``async_write_some`` (i.e. send) on peer connection sockets.
+When seeding at extremely high rates, this may become a bottleneck, and setting this to 2 or more may parallelize that cost.
+When using SSL torrents, all encryption for outgoing traffic is done withint the socket send functions, and this will help parallelizing the cost of SSL encryption as well.

+``mmap_cache`` may be set to a filename where the disk cache will be mmapped to.
+This could be useful, for instance, to map the disk cache from regular rotating hard drives onto an SSD drive.
+Doing that effectively introduces a second layer of caching, allowing the disk cache to be as big as can fit on an SSD drive (probably about one order of magnitude more than the available RAM).
+The intention of this setting is to set it up once at the start up and not change it while running.
+The setting may not be changed as long as there are any disk buffers in use.
+This default to the empty string, which means use regular RAM allocations for the disk cache.
+The file specified will be created and truncated to the disk cache size (``cache_size``).
+Any existing file with the same name will be replaced.

+Since this setting sets a hard upper limit on cache usage, it cannot be combined with ``session_settings::contiguous_recv_buffer``, since that feature treats the ``cache_size`` setting as a soft (but still pretty hard) limit.
+The result of combining the two is peers being disconnected after failing to allocate more disk buffers.

+This feature requires the ``mmap`` system call, on systems that don't have ``mmap`` this setting is ignored.

 ``ssl_listen`` sets the listen port for SSL connections.
 If this is set to 0, no SSL listen port is opened.
 Otherwise a socket is opened on this port.
 This